 Moreover, the program of study reflects the four purposes of higher education of the Council of Europe that is, preparation for sustainable employment, personal development, preparation for life as active citizens in democratic societies, and development and maintenance, through teaching, learning and research, of a broad, advanced knowledge base.

 A list of strengths, e.g. examples of good practices, achievements, innovative solutions etc.

-The program of study is designed according to the ACCA content and enables smooth student progression.
+The program of study is designed so that it enables smooth student progression.
 In summary, the strengths of the program are as follows: